May marks the start of Women’s Health Month, a time dedicated to empowering women to make their health a priority.

 5. Improve Your Pelvic Health

-Pelvic health issues are a common problem among women, yet many are reluctant to seek help due to the stigma surrounding these conditions.
+Pelvic health issues are a common problem, yet many are reluctant to seek help due to the stigma surrounding these conditions.
 From urinary incontinence to pelvic pain, these issues can significantly impact a woman’s quality of life.

-That’s why we partner with Bloom.
-Their innovative digital pelvic therapy solution can help improve pelvic health from the comfort of home — for free!
-Through all stages of life, Bloom can help address things like:
+That’s why we partner with Hinge Health.
+Their virtual pelvic health program can help improve pelvic health from the comfort of home — at no additional cost.** Through all stages of life, Hinge can help address things like: